-- ▲ Do not allow any chemicals, toilet or otherwise, to contact the gas box floor.
-Before placing items in the cradle ensure that the tray is clean and free from any debris.
-Cleaning should only be carried out with warm soapy water. - ▲ The use of high pressure water jets to clean your caravan will invalidate your warranty.
+- ▲ Do not allow any chemicals, toilet or otherwise, to contact the gas box floor. - ▲ The use of high pressure water jets to clean your caravan will invalidate your warranty.

 5.1.2 Acrylic Windows

 The windows fitted to your Bailey caravan are manufactured from high quality acrylic using the latest plastic processing methods.